Skip to Content

 When should I see a doctor about my chondrosarcoma symptoms?

-You should see a doctor if you have any of the symptoms above.
 Because chondrosarcomas are so rare, your primary care provider (PCP) may not have seen this condition before.
-They'll refer you to an orthopaedic specialist for diagnosis if they suspect bone cancer.
+They may refer you to an orthopaedic specialist for diagnosis if they suspect bone cancer.

 How Do You Diagnose Chondrosarcoma?

-Chondrosarcoma is a rare disease.
-Your care team may include orthopaedic surgeons and oncologists with specialized knowledge of bone cancer.
+To diagnose chondrosarcoma, your doctor will ask you about your symptoms and medical history and perform a physical exam.
+Because chondrosarcoma is a rare disease, your care team may include orthopaedic surgeons and oncologists with specialized knowledge of bone cancer.

 What to expect during your visit